 I had a great sleep until 8!
 When's the last time I did that?
 Hope tonight is just as quiet.
 I wasn't sure if I was going to extend my stay at Hub Hostel for another 2 nights so I wandered around and checked out a few other places.
 It's really weird because most rooms do not have windows and if they do, they open to an inside hallway.
 This makes for a stuffy sleep so I've decided just to stay where I am.
 It's as cheap as anywhere, very central and I have a window that yes opens to a hall but the hall has a door that opens to the outside.
-I saw this Great Wall art along the way-
+I saw this Nice wall art along the way-

 The Catedral de San Cristobal in the Zócalo, which means 'main square' is being renovated since the recent earthquake-

 I stopped at La Viña de Bacco for a glass and was served a slice of bread with a great salsa on top.
 I also spent an hour or so visiting with a young woman from Holland.
 The bar serves wine from Mexico of course, but also Chile, Argentina and Spain.
 The wine menu is extensive and one can order by the glass or by the bottle.
 Tapas come for free as well as popcorn.
 There are musicians playing in the street and people walking by.
 It's a great way to spend an afternoon-

 After supper, I went to the ADO ticket office and booked all but one of my bus trips for the next 2 weeks.
 How convenient is that?
 I've looked on line and it would have been a nightmare trying to do it that way.
 I also booked 2 day trips while I'm here: Palenque and tomorrow the Sumidero Canyon for a 2 hour lancha ride, then a visit to Chiapa de Corzo and later 3 mirador views.
 Looking forward to it!